A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Results

 For the four combinations of objects we look at (all objects, small, large, and irregular), the empirical subspace mapping took the least amount of time, with the algorithmic subspace mapping coming in second in every case.
 The algorithmic subspace mapping was at least 1.6 times slower than the empirical subspace mapping for all of these object combinations.
 However, in turn, the state-of-the-art mappings were at least 1.3 times slower than the algorithmic subspace mapping.

-We report the average number of tries in Table~\ref{tab:average_tries_to_pick_and_place}.
-In all object combinations, users were able to pick and place objects with the fewest amount of tries using the empirical subspace mapping.
-The algorithmic subspace mapping came in second in all cases except for with the small objects, where fingertip mapping came in second.
+Table~\ref{tab:average_tries_to_pick_and_place} reports the average number of tries.
+In all cases, users were able to pick and place objects with the fewest amount of tries using the empirical subspace mapping.
+The algorithmic subspace mapping came in second in all cases except for small objects, where fingertip mapping was second.

 Finally, we report the average number of objects the users were able to pick up with each of the mappings in Table~\ref{tab:average_objects_picked}.
 For all the objects, the maximum number of objects that can be picked is 10, for the small and irregular objects, the maximum is three, and for the large objects, the maximum is four.